Heavenly Stems and Earthly Branches - Full Guide

 - Hai: Ren, Jia

-Stems and branches are not independent:
+Stems and branches interlock:

-Full sixty jiazi Na Yin table:
+4. Sixty jiazi Na Yin

 | Jia-Zi, Yi-Chou | Sea Metal | Bing-Yin, Ding-Mao | Furnace Fire | Wu-Chen, Ji-Si | Great Forest Wood | Geng-Wu, Xin-Wei | Roadside Earth | Ren-Shen, Gui-You | Sword Edge Metal |